lilahaugust/solace-health-assignment/DISCUSSION.md

 - Implement a reusable table structure that supports flexible content mapping
 - Implement pagination on the frontend

+## PR Structure:
+I created a couple of PRs on the frontend which I merged into main.
+I left a couple of PRs for the backend open.

 ## What I would do with more time:
 - Add limit and offset to the backend configuration for fetching advocates
 - Standardize CSS rules across the repo (either remove Tailwind config or change from modular CSS files to Tailwind)